 PICK YOUR OWN

-2017 Pick Your Own season is NOW OPEN.
-Currently we have Pick-Your-Own Blueberries OPEN at our Main Orchard at 480 New England Road.
-Hours will be 8:30am-1pm on weekdays and full day hours on weekends.
-Hours are always determined based on weather and crop availability so we urge you to call 203-458-7425 (PICK) for daily updates and more information.
+2017 Pick Your Own season is NOW OPEN for Raspberries, Peaches & Pears.
+Raspberries are located at the end of Dunk Rock Road, across from the Farm Market 1/2 mile away.
+Peaches & Pears are located at our Main Orchard at 480 New England Road.
+Hours will be determined daily based on weather and crop availability so we urge you to call 203-458-7425 (PICK) for daily updates and more information.

 At Bishop’s Orchards we work hard and take pride in growing the highest quality fruits to enjoy year after year from our family to yours.
 All the fresh products are available either seasonally at our Pick Your Own (PYO) locations and/or annually at our farm market.

 The summer sun shining down on our orchards provides an ideal location to spend part of the day to enjoy the fun of picking your own quality fruit directly from the bushes or trees.
 Each year the PYO season may vary due to weather and crop abundance, yet generally runs from mid-June until the end of October.
 To ensure you have the most accurate information, we recommend calling ahead at our 24-hour information phone line of 203-458-PICK (7425).
 This phone line is also updated daily during the picking season to provide the latest information to all our valued customers.